Skip to main content

 What is Nature Reporting?

-Nature Reporting is a new tool released by Land App, to support supply-chains to provide the farmers that they depend on with greater support, insights about their farming, and to prepare for and access future opportunities through Land App’s mapping, planning and collaboration tools.
+Nature Reporting is a tool by Land App, to support supply-chains to provide the farmers that they depend on with greater support, insights about their farming, and to prepare for and access future funding opportunities through Land App’s mapping, planning and collaboration tools.

 The tool supports farms to map the current state of their farm's habitats and develop future-focused Land Management Plans, which will encourage practices that improve biodiversity, soil health, and water management.
 These plans will help farmers transition toward more nature-friendly agriculture.

-The tool, produced by Land App, enables reporting on over 68 metrics covering Farm Habitat Health (e.g. Core to edge ratio and Habitat connectedness), Regenerative Agriculture (e.g. Earth Observation on the percentage of cropped land with continuous winter cover), Water Pollution (e.g. percentage of productive land within poor/moderate/good WFD classifications and percentage of cropped land less than 12m from a watercourse), Risk (e.g. percentage area within flood zones) and Existing Scheme uptake (e.g. Countryside Stewardship agreements).
+The tool, produced by Land App, enables reporting on over 68 metrics covering Farm Habitat Health (e.g. Integrated Pest Management and Habitat connectedness), Regenerative Agriculture (e.g. Earth Observation on the percentage of cropped land with continuous winter cover), Water Pollution (e.g. percentage of productive land within poor/moderate/good WFD classifications and percentage of cropped land less than 12m from a watercourse), Risk (e.g. percentage area within flood zones) and Existing Scheme uptake (e.g. Countryside Stewardship agreements).

-What are the plans I will be supported to create through Nature Reporting?
+What plans will I be supported in creating through Nature Reporting?

-The “Baseline Habitat Assessment” represents the current habitats, and the “Land Management Plan” provides a way for you to map out and communicate your future plans for your land, that could be realised over the next 2-30 years (please note that not all projects are supporting the creation of a Land Management Plan).
+The “Baseline Habitat Assessment” represents the current habitats, and the “Land Management Plan” provides a way for you to map out and communicate your future plans for your land, which could be realised over the next 2-30 years (please note that not all projects support the creation of a Land Management Plan).

 What does an “ideal map” look like for Nature Reporting?